Charles E. Bennett (politician): Political career

 After the war, he was elected to Congress from what was then the 2nd District.
 He was re-elected 21 more times from this Jacksonville-based district, which was renumbered as the 3rd District in 1967.
-He rarely faced serious opposition, even as Jacksonville fell under increasing Republican influence.
+He rarely faced serious opposition, even as the district became increasingly friendly to Republicans nationally.
 For instance, in 1972 he won 82 percent of the vote against a nominal Republican challenger (one of only six times the Republicans even put up a challenger against him) even as Richard Nixon carried the district by over 70 percent of the vote.

 In 1951, he began proposing a code of ethics for government employees, nicknamed The Ten Commandments.
 After the Sherman Adams affair, the document was adopted as the first code of ethics for government service in 1958.
 In 1955, he sponsored the bill that added the words In God We Trust to the nation's currency.
 He signed the 1956 Southern Manifesto, and voted against the Civil Rights Acts of 1957, 1960, 1964, and 1968, but voted in favor of the Voting Rights Act of 1965.